MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/date-and-time.md

 - Support for the Automation [`DATE` data type](../atl-mfc-shared/date-type.md). `DATE` supports date, time, and date/time values.
 The [`COleDateTime`](../atl-mfc-shared/reference/coledatetime-class.md) and [`COleDateTimeSpan`](../atl-mfc-shared/reference/coledatetimespan-class.md) classes encapsulate this functionality.
 They work with the [`COleVariant`](../mfc/reference/colevariant-class.md) class using Automation support.

 - General-purpose time classes.
-The [`CTime`](../atl-mfc-shared/reference/ctime-class.md) and [`CTimeSpan`](../atl-mfc-shared/reference/ctimespan-class.md) classes encapsulate most of the functionality associated with the ANSI-standard time library, which is declared in `TIME`.H.
+The [`CTime`](../atl-mfc-shared/reference/ctime-class.md) and [`CTimeSpan`](../atl-mfc-shared/reference/ctimespan-class.md) classes encapsulate most of the functionality associated with the ANSI-standard time library, which is declared in `time.h`.

 - Support for system clock.
 With MFC version 3.0, support was added to `CTime` for the Win32 `SYSTEMTIME` and `FILETIME` data types.